List of Massachusetts Institute of Technology faculty

 This list of Massachusetts Institute of Technology faculty includes current, emeritus, former, and deceased professors, lecturers, and researchers at the Massachusetts Institute of Technology.
 Faculty members who have become Institute Professors, Nobel Laureates, MacArthur Fellows, National Medal of Science recipients, or have earned other significant awards and made significant contributions are listed below.

 Institute Professors

-A few distinguished members of the faculty have held the title of Institute Professor in recognition of their extraordinary records of achievement and dedication to the MIT community.
+A few distinguished members of the faculty have held the title of Institute Professor in recognition of their records of achievement and dedication to the MIT community.